 Highland Scenic Highway

 The Highway is a paved two-lane road, designated as State Routes 39 and 150.
-Route 150 is a 23-mile Parkway section that is not maintained in the winter.
-Winter travel on the road may be treacherous, the road is often impassible during winter storms.
+Route 150 is a 23-mile Parkway section that is not maintained in the winter and closed to commercial trucks.
+Winter travel on the road may be treacherous; the road is often impassable during the winter season.
 Travel is highly discouraged on Route 150 between November and April.
 Toilets at overlooks are closed in winter.

 General Information